 - Active Learning: Active learning embraces teaching and learning strategies that engage and involve students in the learning process.
 Students find new and creative ways to solve problems, achieve success, and become lifelong learners when educators show them that there are different ways to learn.

 - Educational Technology: Technology offers some of the best opportunities for delivering instruction to engage students in authentic learning, addressing multiple intelligences, and adapting to students’ learning styles.

 - Individualized Instruction: Each student has unique interests and past learning experiences.
 An individualized instructional program for each student allows for flexibility in teaching methods and motivational strategies to consider these individual differences.

-- Career and Technology Education (CTE): A quality CTE program and a related guidance program are essential for all students.
+- Career and Technical Education (CTE): A quality CTE program and a related guidance program are essential for all students.
 School-to-work programs recognize that youth need specific skills to prepare them to measure up to the larger demands of today’s workplace.